Retroflex consonant: Types

 Subapical sounds are sometimes called "true retroflex" because of the curled-back shape of the tongue, and the other sounds sometimes go by other names.
-For example, Ladefoged and Maddieson prefer to call the laminal post-alveolar sounds "flat post-alveolar".
+For example, Peter Ladefoged and Ian Maddieson prefer to call the laminal post-alveolar sounds "flat post-alveolar".

 Other sounds

 Retroflex sounds must be distinguished from other consonants made in the same parts of the mouth: